The “Phantom” French Manicure Takes Cat-Eye Tips To The Next Level

 While it might sound a little complicated, a qualified nail tech will know exactly what to do.
 If in doubt, arrive armed with plenty of reference images.
 The phantom French manicure works on all nail shapes, from almond, like these by Koleva, to squoval, like this set posted to Instagram by @Nai__Spa.

-Here are a few more of our favorite “phantom” French tip nail looks for your perusal.
+Here are a few more of our favourite “phantom” French tip nail looks for your perusal.

 Lavender French